 Our top equipment picks

-If your Samsung Galaxy phone is feeling a little long in the tooth, or if your phone has indeed been lost or stolen (heaven forbid!), check out Samsung's excellent trade-in program and grab what we think is the best phone of 2020 to date.
+If your Samsung Galaxy phone is feeling a little long in the tooth, or if your phone has indeed been lost or stolen (heaven forbid!), check out Samsung's excellent trade-in program and grab what we think is the best Android phone of 2021.

 Best in the Galaxy

-Setting the bar high for flagships in 2020
+Setting the bar high for affordable flagships in 2021

-With robust hardware and a versatile camera that offers 30x hybrid zoom, the Galaxy S20+ stands tall over other flagships.
-You're getting incredible hardware in just about every area, and when you factor in the 120Hz panel and 5G connectivity, the S20+ becomes the obvious choice.
+With robust hardware and a versatile camera, the Galaxy S21 stands tall over other flagships.
+You're getting incredible value in just about every area, and when you factor in the 120Hz panel and 5G connectivity, the S21 becomes the obvious choice.